tka4enko90/gfx/wp-content/plugins/woocommerce-eu-vat-assistant/src/embedded-framework/wc-aelia-foundation-classes-embedded/readme.txt

 This is a major update, which introduces several important changes. **The required PHP version is now 7.0 or newer**.
 Please make sure that your server is configured correctly, before installing this update.

 == Changelog ==

+= 2.2.3.220124 =
+* Updated supported WooCommerce versions.

+= 2.2.2.220104 =
+* Updated supported WooCommerce versions.

+= 2.2.1.211208 =
+* Updated supported WooCommerce versions.
+* Updated supported WordPress versions.

+= 2.2.0.211117 =
+* Feature - Added new class `Aelia\WC\Exceptions\NotInitializedException`.

+= 2.1.21.211102 =
+* Updated supported WooCommerce versions.

+= 2.1.20.211024 =
+* Fix - The Freemius support form embedded in the settings pages no longer covers the "Save" buttons at the bottom of the page.

+= 2.1.19.211020 =
+* Tweak - Refactored class `NotImplementedException` to use a default message and error code.

+= 2.1.18.211006 =
+* UI - Added note on the legacy Aelia Licenses page, to help customers to migrate their licences to Freemius.

+= 2.1.17.211005 =
+* Updated supported WooCommerce versions.
+* Updated Composer bundle.

 = 2.1.16.210906 =
 * Updated supported WooCommerce versions.